|

 children, seven sons and two daughters, the youngest of whom was

-the next year settled a couple of miles southeast from edwardsville.
+the next year settled a couple of miles southeast from Edwardsville.

 Among the early settlers in the neighborhood of Troy